arshnoor08/EconomyX/README.md

 ## Team Collaboration

-This project was a collaborative effort involving [Your Name] and [Teammate's Name].
+This project was a collaborative effort involving Arshnoor Bhutani, Arshiya Mahajan and Akshadha Bhutani.
 Each team member contributed to various aspects, including GUI development, calculation logic, and testing.

-## License

-This project is licensed under the [MIT License](LICENSE).